Where to Buy Linear Rails: A Guide to Sourcing High-Quality Options

 Linear rails are usually made from high-strength galvanised steel, stainless steel or aluminium.
-Aluminium has excellent corrosive resistance, is not magnetic and can be significantly lighter than the steel options, however, the cost can be substantially higher.
-If your application requires higher load capabilities, weight is not an issue and lower corrosion resistance is not a concern then galvanised steel would be a more cost-effective solution.
-In terms of raw material costs, aluminium is between 2 and 3 times more expensive than steel, however it is easier to shape and handle with around just 33% of the density of steel.
-Once manufacturing, assembly and finishes are included aluminium parts are around 30-50% costlier than similarly sized steel ones, although aluminium requires less work and no finishes due to its superior properties.
-Not only do the basic materials impact the cost and lead time of linear guides, but coatings and plating also add cost.
-This means that what might seem on first glance to be a cheaper material option may not be quite that straightforward once additional processes are considered, also adding substantial processing time to the manufacture of your linear rail.
+Aluminium has excellent corrosion resistance, is not magnetic and can be significantly lighter than the steel options; however, the cost can be substantially higher.
+If your application requires higher load capabilities, weight is not an issue, and lower corrosion resistance is not a concern, then galvanised steel would be more cost-effective.
+In terms of raw material costs, aluminium is between 2 and 3 times more expensive than steel; however, it is easier to shape and handle, with around just 33% of the density of steel.

 Failure to test a full run